woodscreative/klache/README.md

 Klache
 ======

-Klache is a simple [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) wrapper with cache expiry built-in and hey, you use it in the browser.
+Klache is a simple javascript [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) wrapper with cache expiry built-in and hey, you use it in the browser.

 ## Getting Started